 - Extreme hairstyles are not acceptable in school

-There is no requirement to wear items with the school logo or child's name.
+There is no requirement to wear items with the school logo.

 All items can be purchased online here